 Investigators at Wells Fargo reviewed the previous two years of Akhmetshin’s account activity in search of evidence that could be helpful to Mueller’s inquiry.
 One of the earliest transactions they flagged was a $30,000 wire from a company based in Latvia.
 Examiners said the transaction referenced a short-term loan, but they could find little information about the company.
 Bankers labelled the transaction, like other wires into Akhmetshin’s account, as suspicious because it came from overseas and could be connected to Akhmetshin’s alleged undeclared foreign lobbying.

-The company was Laudato SIA, a firm connected to Igor Pobereschski, a Russian-German lobbyist who is reportedly wanted in Russia for failing to pay debts to a Moscow law firm.
+The company was Laudato SIA, a firm connected to Igor Pobereschski, a Russian-German lobbyist.
 Pobereschski did not answer detailed questions from BuzzFeed News.

 A couple months later, in July 2015, a Panamanian shell company called EGH International had wired Akhmetshin $17,774 for what it listed as travel expense reimbursement, examiners found.
 They could find little other public information about EGH International, either.